 What is Network Attached Storage?

-A Network Attached Storage (NAS) system is a storage device connected to a network that allows storage and retrieval of data from a centralized location for authorized network users and heterogeneous clients.
+Network Attached Storage (NAS) definition: A NAS system is a storage device connected to a network that allows storage and retrieval of data from a centralized location for authorized network users and heterogeneous clients.
 These devices generally consist of an engine that implements the file services (NAS device), and one or more devices on which data is stored (NAS drives).

 NAS Storage Benefits